My husband always calls himself a “belt-and-suspenders” guy because he takes great care in avoiding problems whenever he can by having a back-up.

 An outgrowth of a 1949 treaty between the U.S. and the United Nations 1949 Convention on Road Traffic, it has been in effect since 1952.
 Its intent is to minimize language barriers between drivers and authorities in non-English speaking countries.

-The document itself is a gray, multi-page document that is slightly larger than a passport.
+The document is a gray, multi-page document slightly larger than a passport.
 It translates your government-issued license into nine languages (English, Spanish, Russian, Chinese, Italian, German, Arabic, Swedish and French).

 For what length of time is an IDP valid?

 They are valid for one year from the date of issuance.
 They cannot be renewed.
 After the expiration date, a traveler has to file a new application.